How to Identify Toxic Black Mold?

 What Does Toxic Black Mold Look Like?

+A Accredited Mold inspection Service would like to answer some common questions on toxic black mold identification.
+Also, further down, you will find even more photos of toxic black mold.
+Most of the images are from our own mold inspections.
 Toxic black mold is a specific type of black colored mold, it’s scientific name is Stachybotrys Chartarum.
 Other black molds grow indoors and can be confused with Stachybotrys.
-It’s common name is toxic black mold or toxic mold because it contains some extremly bad toxins, but will likely not poison you.
+It’s common name is toxic black mold or toxic mold because it contains some extremely bad toxins, but will likely not poison you.
 It typically causes allergy and asthma problems in most people.
+A knowledge of toxic molds appearance and preferred habitat in the home can help you do at least a preliminary possible identification of this mold.
+It will not be a guaranteed identification of toxic mold, but it can sometimes give you a start.

 What Does Toxic Black Mold Look Like When Growing in My Home?